ctrlShiftBryan/rr-7-starter/implementation-plan-updated.md

-# Updated Implementation Plan: Server Data Loading and Testing
+# Updated Implementation Plan: Server Data Loading and Bun Testing

 ## Overview

-This plan outlines the implementation of server data loading functionality with Vitest testing for the React Router 7 starter template.
+This plan outlines the implementation of server data loading functionality using **Bun's built-in test runner** for the React Router 7 starter template.
 Based on the provided sample UI in `sample.tsx`, we'll enhance the template with:

-1. A file system scanner that creates a nested tree structure matching the sample data structure
+1. A file system scanner that creates a nested tree structure matching the sample data structure.
-2. A loader in the index route that loads the file system data
+2. A loader in the index route that loads the file system data.
-3. Comprehensive tests with Vitest, React Testing Library, and MSW
+3. Comprehensive tests using **Bun's test runner**, `@testing-library/react`, and Jest-compatible mocking.

 ## Architecture Diagram